watkins-joe/core-python/02-getting-started/notes.md

 >>>
 ```

-**WARNING:** whenusing mutable objectsa selements, the same principle applies: repetition in this case will repeat the **REFERENCE** without copying the value
+**WARNING:** when using mutable objects as elements, the same principle applies: repetition in this case will repeat the **REFERENCE** without copying the value

 this is demonstrated using nested lists: